 Accessing your metering data

-You or an authorised third party can request up to two years of metering data for your premises.
-You must have been the electricity account holder for the period for which you request data.
+You can request up to two years of metering data for your premises if you were the electricity account holder during that time - or an authorised third party.

 Types of data available

 We can provide quarterly summary metering data or monthly detailed metering data, depending on the type of meter at the premises.

 Data is available from 1 January 2017.

 If you have an accumulation meter (i.e. a meter which is read by our meter readers each quarter), a summary of quarterly metering data will be provided as a PDF file via email or post.
 To find out more about reading the summary data, please see Understanding your site consumption report – Accumulation metering data (PDF 280.2 kb).